ofou/graham-essays/README.md

 - ✅ 199 Write Simply
 - ✅ 200 How People Get Rich Now
 - ✅ 201 The Real Reason to End the Death Penalty
+- ✅ 202 An NFT That Saves Lives
+- ✅ 203 Crazy New Ideas
+- ✅ 204 Fierce Nerds

 ---